• RegApp - Federated Login Services (FeLS)

 • Multifactor authentication for web and non-web services

-Another use case is accessing non-web HPC systems with command line interfaces under advanced security requirements.
-To support such, the RegApp system provides a portal where authenticated users (e.g., from DFN-AAI-federated organizations) can view a list of all available services and register for them.
-Depending on the service, a service password must be set and SSH keys with different usage profiles (login vs. remote command execution) can be uploaded.
-A tethered MFA service (based on LinOTP) is used to validate two-factor TANs and to allow users to register TOTP-based smartphone authenticators through the portal.
-To enable web-based and command line authentications, some special HTTP REST endpoints are available in addition to SAML, OIDC and LDAP protocols.
-For web-based logins, the SAML and OIDC endpoints are used.
-The LDAP endpoint is used for checking service passwords, and the REST endpoints are used for checking the second factor code and downloading the user's SSH keys.
+Another use case is accessing non-web HPC systems with command-line interfaces under enhanced security requirements.
+To support this, the RegApp system offers a portal where authenticated users (e.g., from DFN-AAI-federated organizations) can view a list of all available services and register for them.
+Depending on the service, a service password must be set, and SSH keys with different usage profiles (login vs. remote command execution) can be uploaded.
+An integrated MFA service (based on LinOTP) is used to verify two-factor TANs and to allow users to register TOTP-based smartphone authenticators via the portal.
+To enable web-based and command-line authentication, several specialized HTTP-REST endpoints are available in addition to the SAML, OIDC, and LDAP protocols.
+The SAML and OIDC endpoints are used for web-based logins.
+The LDAP endpoint is used to verify service passwords, while the REST endpoints are used to verify the second-factor code and to download the user’s SSH keys.

-With these building blocks, almost any service can be connected to the DFN-AAI user federation in a secure manner, including step-up authentication with a second factor, even if the user's home IdP does not support it.
+With these building blocks, virtually any service can be securely connected to the DFN-AAI user federation, including step-up authentication with a second factor, even if the user’s home IdP does not support it.

 Architektur der RegApp

-Architecture of RegApp in the context of identity providers (IdP), service providers (SP), authentication and authorization infrastructures (AAI) and, in the future, communities or project groups.
+RegApp architecture in the context of Identity Providers (IdP), Service Providers (SP), Authentication and Authorization Infrastructures (AAI), and, in the future, communities and project groups

 • Authorization functions based on project groups